gamex-network/gamex_summer_school/README.md

 **GAMEX — Edinburgh Summer School on Generative AI for Extremes**
 **University of Edinburgh · 8 September 2026**

-This repository contains the practical materials for a 90-minute pratical session on **neural generative modelling with PyTorch**.
+This repository contains materials for a 90-minute pratical session on **neural generative modelling with PyTorch**.
 The practical compares two tractable generative approaches on the same synthetic Edinburgh Airport arrival-trajectory problem:

 1. a **Autoregressive Transformer**, and
 2. a **Normalising Flow**.